Apple working with Hertz to test self-driving technology - BBG

+June 27 Australian shares trimmed early losses to end marginally lower on Tuesday, ending three sessions of gains.

-Apple Inc (AAPL.O) is leasing a small fleet of cars from rental company Hertz Global Holdings Inc (HTZ.N) to test self-driving technology, Bloomberg reported on Monday.
+June 26 Apple Inc is leasing a small fleet of cars from rental company Hertz Global Holdings Inc to test self-driving technology, Bloomberg reported on Monday.

 Hertz shares were up 13.5 percent at $10.82, while shares of Apple were slightly down.